syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 ## Bubble attributes

-The data points can be represented in the bubble along with its attributes by setting the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property to `bubble`.
+The data points can be represented in the bubble along with its attributes by setting the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property to **Bubble**.

 In bubble heat map, you can display the data points with bubble size, bubble colors, and sector attributes of the bubble.